PDLT-University-of-York/test-split-site/docs/help/ycodes.md

     The YCode is an identifier that's unique to each VLE site, and helps us quickly find and access the site you need help with.

 ## If you're already in the VLE site
-The YCode will be displayed above the name of your site, in the top left of the screen
+The YCode is displayed above the name of your site, in the top left of the screen

 ![decorative](images/YCodeonSite.png)

-## If you're **not** currently in the VLE site:
+## If you're **not** currently in the VLE site

-1. Go into either your [Courses](https://vle.york.ac.uk/ultra/course) or [Communities](https://vle.york.ac.uk/ultra/organization) page in the VLE (depending what type of site your’s is)
+1. Go into either your [Courses](https://vle.york.ac.uk/ultra/course) or [Communities](https://vle.york.ac.uk/ultra/organization) page in the VLE (depending what type of site it is)
 2. Locate the site within the list, either manually or by using the search box at the top
-3. The site’s YCode will be displayed next to its entry in the list.
+3. The site’s YCode is displayed above the site name in its entry in the list.

 ![decorative](images/YCodeInList.PNG)